kesondrakey/kesondrakey.github.io/test.md

                 <header class="major">
                     <h3>The DISES Project: Pioneering Research in Agricultural NbCS</h3>
                 </header>
                 <p>Addressing these challenges is the goal of the Dynamics of Integrated Socio-Environmental Systems (DISES) project.
-Funded by the National Science Foundation (NSF), this million-dollar initiative brings together a team of scientists from Indiana University and Notre Dame.
-The DISES project is an innovative effort aiming to:</p>
+Funded by the National Science Foundation (NSF), this million-dollar initiative brings together a team of scientists from Indiana University and Notre Dame. </p>
+                <p>The DISES project is an innovative effort aiming to:</p>
                 <ol>
                     <li><b>Close the Carbon, Water, and Energy Budgets in agricultural systems</b></li>
                     <li><b>Compare Conventional Farming Methods with practices utilizing cover crops</b></li>